-While I wasn't able to get out to theaters nearly as much this year, I did see a decent number of great new releases at home and only managed to see a single one that I didn't like.
+While I wasn't able to get out to theaters nearly as much this year, I did see a decent number of great new releases at home.
 An overall strong year for movies and there's still a lot I want to see!

 Top Tier - My favorite films of the year:

 First Reformed (Paul Schrader) - I haven't been to church in years but good crisis/lapse of faith stories hit me hard, and this one doubles down on that by focusing on environmental collapse.
 Ethan Hawke's portrayal of a well-meaning priest stricken by pains both physical and existential is one of my favorites of the year, and Amanda Seyfried and Philip Ettinger's troubled parishioner characters are excellently realized.
 Every struggle in the film, from each of its characters, is one I've either been through or can relate to, making it all the more painful and ultimately cathartic.